Is Bulgarian Similar to Russian? A Side-by-Side Comparison

 Language Differences

 Many confuse Bulgarian with Russian, but in fact, there are several differences between these two Slavic languages.
-The following list some of these language differences.
+The following is a list of some of these language differences.
 Bulgarian uses Cyrillic characters, while Russian uses an alphabet based on Latin characters.
-In addition, Bulgarian uses different lettering for similar sounds than Russian does; for example, Bulgarian uses т and ц instead of т, and ч like its neighbor country does.
+In addition, Bulgarian uses different lettering for similar sounds than Russian does; for example, Bulgarian uses т and ц instead of т, and ч like its neighboring country does.

 Reading and Writing